botanicastudios/crossref-mcp/README.md

-# MCP Server Boilerplate
+# MCP Server in Node.js

 ## Overview

 **MCP (Model Context Protocol)** is a framework that allows you to integrate custom tools into AI-assisted development environments—such as Cursor AI.
 MCP servers expose functionality (like data retrieval or code analysis) so that an LLM-based IDE can call these tools on demand.
 Learn more about MCP in the [Model Context Protocol Introduction](https://modelcontextprotocol.io/introduction).

-This project demonstrates an MCP server boilerplate that provides two basic tools.
+This project demonstrates an MCP server built in Node.js that provides two basic tools.
 One tool, **add**, accepts two numbers and returns their sum, while the other, **getApiKey**, retrieves the API key from the environment (via the `API_KEY` variable).

 ## Requirements